High Fidelity (film): Reception

-Critical response

-High Fidelity received positive reviews from critics and has a "Certified Fresh" score of 91% on Rotten Tomatoes, based on 164 reviews, with an average rating of 7.60/10.
+High Fidelity received positive reviews from critics at 91% on Rotten Tomatoes, based on 165 reviews, with an average rating of 7.60/10.
 The critical consensus states: "The deft hand of director Stephen Frears and strong performances by the ensemble cast combine to tell an entertaining story with a rock-solid soundtrack."
-The film has a score of 79 out of 100 on Metacritic, based on 35 critics, indicating "generally favorable reviews."
+The film has a score of 79 out of 100 on Metacritic, based on 35 critics.
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

-Roger Ebert gave the film four out of four stars and wrote, "Watching High Fidelity, I had the feeling I could walk out of the theater and meet the same people on the street — and want to, which is an even higher compliment."
+Roger Ebert gave the film four out of four and wrote, "Watching High Fidelity, I had the feeling I could walk out of the theater and meet the same people on the street — and want to, which is an even higher compliment."
 In his review for the Washington Post, Desson Howe praised Jack Black as "a bundle of verbally ferocious energy.
 Frankly, whenever he's in the scene, he shoplifts this movie from Cusack."
 In his review for The New York Times, Stephen Holden praised Cusack's performance, writing, "a master at projecting easygoing camaraderie, he navigates the transitions with such an astonishing naturalness and fluency that you're almost unaware of them."
 USA Today did not give the film a positive review: "Let's be kind and just say High Fidelity doesn't quite belong beside Grosse Pointe Blank and The Sure Thing in Cusack's greatest hits collection.
 It's not that he isn't good.
 More like miscast."
 In his review for Entertainment Weekly, Owen Gleiberman gave the film a "B−" rating and wrote, "In High Fidelity, Rob's music fixation is a signpost of his arrested adolescence; he needs to get past records to find true love.
 If the movie had had a richer romantic spirit, he might have embraced both in one swooning gesture."

 Peter Travers, in his review for Rolling Stone, wrote, "It hits all the laugh bases, from grins to guffaws.
 Cusack and his Chicago friends—D.V.
 DeVincentis and Steve Pink—have rewritten Scott Rosenberg's script to catch Hornby's spirit without losing the sick comic twists they gave 1997's Grosse Pointe Blank."
 In his review for The Observer, Philip French wrote, "High Fidelity is an extraordinarily funny film, full of verbal and visual wit.
 And it is assembled with immense skill."
 Stephanie Zacharek, in her review for Salon.com, praised Iben Hjejle's performance: "Hjejle's Laura is supremely likable: She's so matter-of-fact and grounded that it's perfectly clear why she'd become exasperated with a guy like Rob, who perpetually refuses to grow up, but you can also see how her patience and calm are exactly the things he needs."